ICC Women's Cricket World Cup Preview & Betting Guide

 Considering they have won the tournament the most, it's no surprise to see Australia with the best win rate at the tournament, and they are followed by England, who have won the second most titles.

-New Zealand, which has one title to its name, has the third-best win rate, whilst India has a win rate of over 52% despite never lifting the trophy.
-Bangladesh only made their debut in 2022.
+New Zealand, which has one title to its name, has the third-best win rate, whilst India and South Africa round out the top five.

 Team Performances at the Women's World Cup: